← In The Field

 Authority Leeching

 This is not an official term I can find anywhere, but I am going to start using it because it is evident here.
 These gambling pages were placed on this site specifically for Google to find them and index them.
 They wanted them on a site with a good reputation and they are stealing that reputation for themselves.
 They feed off the hard work and money someone spent to get a site up and running the right way.
+This is the inevitable result of a Set and Forget approach to web management.
 And these spammers will cause Google to penalize the company, because Google knows spammers when they see them.
 The entire domain could eventually be looked at with suspicion.

 The interlopers need to be kicked out immediately.